malytomas/clang-issue/README.md

 Possible workaround is to make the function `extract_x86_extended_flags` _inline_

 To see all the test-cases go to the github actions page.
 The code is compiled and tested in multiple scenarios.

+The issue has been reported to llvm: https://github.com/llvm/llvm-project/issues/56626